 Dulse is also rich in

-Considering all the benefits that dulse has to offer, I am certain that you have all the reasons to include this seaweed in your daily diet.
+Considering all the benefits that dulse has to offer, you have all the reasons to include this seaweed in your daily diet.
 Take care!